Jewish Living and Learning Staff

 She completed her B.A. in social studies through the Open University as well as studied art and theatre in various Israeli institutions.

-Nomi enjoys supporting the Melton program, teaching conversational Hebrew and especially creating fun and engaging Jewish programming for families.
+Nomi enjoys supporting the Jewish Living & Learning program and especially creating fun and engaging Jewish programming for children and families.